Personal property is defined as all property not included in real property.

 whichever is less.
 There are other penalties for failure to disclose or

-Notices of Value for personal property are mailed on June 15.
-The Assessor
+Notices of Value for personal property are typically mailed on June 15;

-hears protests between June 15 and July 5.
+hears protests between June 15 (or the previous Friday) and June 30.
 To protest, contact the Assessor

 in person or in writing, but written requests must be postmarked by June 30.